ibm-cloud-docs/quantum-computing/cost.md

 For example, if you specify `max_execution_time=5000` (approximately 83 minutes), but the service determines it should not take more than 300 seconds (5 minutes) to execute the job, then the job is cancelled after 5 minutes.

 If you are using sessions or batches, you can also set the session's or batch's `max_time` parameter (in wall clock time).
-However, this does not set a "hard" limit on a job's run time, since any session jobs that are running when the session ends continue to run.

 To keep sessions and batches from surpassing the cost limit, the system will override their `max_time` settings if necessary.
 {: important}